SepViT: Separable Vision Transformer: SepViT

 \subsection{Overview}

 As illustrated in Fig. \ref{fig:SepViT}, SepViT follows the widely-used hierarchical architecture \cite{PVT_v1,Swin,Twins,CSWin} and the window-based self-attention \cite{Swin}.
 Besides, SepViT also employs conditional position encoding (CPE) from \cite{CPVT,Twins}.
 For each stage, there is an overlapping patch merging layer for feature map downsampling followed by a series of SepViT blocks.
 The spatial resolution will be progressively reduced by 32$\times$ with either stride 4 or 2, and the channel dimension will be doubled stage by stage.
 It is worth noting that both local contextual concepts and global abstraction can be captured in a single SepViT block, while other works \cite{Swin,Twins} should employ two successive blocks to accomplish this local-global modeling.

-In the SepViT block, local information communication within each window is achieved by depthwise self-attention (DWA), and global information exchange among the windows is performed via pointwise self-attention (PWA).
+In the SepViT block, local information communication within each window is achieved by depthwise self-attention (DSA), and global information exchange among the windows is performed via pointwise self-attention (PSA).